 The Seattle University ORCA Card for students has an all-inclusive (minus major Ferry fares) feature with a face value of over $1,500.
-However, with generous subsidization from the university transportation program, Seattle University students receive the pass for only $300 per academic year (does not include summer sessions).
+However, with generous subsidization from the university transportation program.
 Payment can be made in one lump sum or in installments (Semester or Quarterly).

 It is very easy to order a SU ORCA Card, and students can enroll in the program at any time.
 Processing takes about two business days, after which time students will be contacted via email to come into our office to pick up their card.
 You will find answers to the program's most frequently asked questions below.

 If you chose to pay in installments when it is time to renew your card you will need to go to The Permit Store. ration dates are also listed below.
 If your email is registered with us, you should receive a courtesy email notifying you of the expiring enrollment approximately one week before your renewal date.
 Note: this email is a courtesy reminder.
 Students are encouraged to make a personal note of when their enrollment expires.
 Public Safety will not be responsible for missed enrollment renewal dates and subsequent card deactivation.

 After reporting your card lost to Public Safety, there is a two business day processing time after which point you are eligible to purchase a replacement card for $10.
 The replacement fee increases to $25 the second time a student loses their card and $50 if the student loses their card a third time.

 If the student files a police report for their stolen card and brings a copy of the report into our office, students can request a replacement card free of charge.
 This request could take up to two business days to process.
 To report the stolen card, you can either visit a local SPD precinct or call the non-emergency business line to file a stolen property report.
 The number to call is as follows: (206) 625-5011.
 When you encounter the phone tree, you can enter the # 2 then the # 8 to file your report.
 Be sure to record the stolen report number.